 Keep the rub on hand at all times

 We enjoy the rub so much that I usually make a triple or quadruple batch and store it in a small mason jar.
 Having this smoky, sweet, garlicky rub on hand makes this chicken rice bowl recipe so simple.
 And sometimes, on busy days when I have less than 15 minutes to prepare dinner, I throw some veggies in the oven to roast and use the rub to make Scott and myself some super flavorful, super easy chicken breasts - a delicious, healthy dinner 1-2-3!

 I use the technique from our Juicy, Tender Chicken Breasts post to prepare the chicken for these Peruvian Chicken Rice Bowls.
-It’s easy, quick and, as the name suggests, produces amazing tender chicken breasts, every time!
-The rub adds fabulous flavor so it’s definitely “bye-bye dry, boring chicken breasts”!
+It's easy, quick and, as the name suggests, produces amazing tender chicken breasts, every time!
+The rub adds fabulous flavor and color so it's definitely "bye-bye dry, boring chicken breasts"!

 There's also a simple sauce that you'll need to put together for these Peruvian Chicken Rice Bowls.
 It's made up, again, of simple pantry ingredients (soy sauce, honey and ginger).
 The sweet, tangy sauce is added to the pan after the chicken is cooked and removed to a plate to rest.

 The sauce is reduced to a somewhat sticky syrup and then combined with black beans and lots of diced bell pepper, red onion, jalapeños and chopped fresh herbs.
 This veggie medley pairs wonderfully with the tender chicken breasts.

 Peru - a fusion of flavor!